Geneseng/genesengBlog/inst/Make_ML_models_in_production_with_Docker/README.md

 Docker pipeline
 </p>
 <p color="#64677F">
-The *Dockerfile* works like a cooking recipe.
+The <b>Dockerfile</b> works like a cooking recipe.
 It gathers all necessary instructions to build the desirable program.
 Docker builds a Docker image automatically by reading the instructions from the Dockerfile.
 </p>
 <p color="#64677F">
-A *Docker image* is a read-only template used to create the Docker container.
+A <b>Docker image</b> is a read-only template used to create the Docker container.
 It is composed of several layers packaging all the dependencies, libraries, and code for an operational container environment.
 </p>
 <p color="#64677F">
-A *Docker container* is a Docker image instance running in a Docker container.
+A <b>Docker container</b> is a Docker image instance running in a Docker container.
 </p>
 <p color="#64677F">